 experience of the researcher, and proposed use of and dissemination

 of the project results.

-(HuntingtonGrant@rmmla.org) to email your application packet (written in English only) which includes the following:
+Email your application packet to HuntingtonGrant@rmmla.org - your application packet (written in English only) must include the following:

 The winner of the award is announced by June 1.